Implant-supported dentures for replacing missing teeth

 Traditional dentures

 Traditional dentures have been a popular teeth replacement option among patients for decades.
 Partial and complete dentures exist, but we will be talking about complete dentures here.
-Dentures are manufactured to look and function like your regular teeth.
-They sit on top of the gums, which causes the fit and comfort level to sometimes not be as good as it should be.
+Dentures are manufactured to look and function like regular teeth.
+They sit on top of the gums, which sometimes causes the fit and comfort level to be less than optimal.
 However, the larger issue is that there is no replacement for the tooth roots, which are now missing.

 Implant-supported dentures

-With implant-supported dentures, you will have dental implants surgically inserted into your jawbone to mimic the function of a natural tooth’s roots.
-This biocompatible implant post will fuse with the bone through a process called osseointegration.
+With implant-supported dentures, dental implants will be surgically inserted into your jawbone to mimic the function of a natural tooth’s roots.
+This biocompatible implant post will fuse with the bone through osseointegration.
 Specially crafted dentures will then be attached to the implants.
 Not only will you not risk future dental issues, but implant-supported dentures also provide stability, durability, and comfort.

-If you are interested in learning more about implant-supported dentures, please schedule an appointment with Dr. Scott Siemen at Paxton Dental Care by calling (508) 557-2400 today.
+If you want to learn more about implant-supported dentures, please schedule an appointment with Drs.
+Fadi Farah or Scott Siemen at Paxton Dental Care by calling (508) 557-2400 today.